 - takes a starting date as its first argument

 - and shifts this date back or forward a number of months.

 Last 12 months v4 = VAR MaxDate = MAX( 'Date'[Date] ) -- retrieve latest date VAR MinDate = EDATE( MaxDate, -12 ) -- move it back 12 months VAR Result = CALCULATE( [Total Sales], FILTER( ALL( 'Date' ), -- return period between 'Date'[Date] <= MaxDate && -- latest date 'Date'[Date] > MinDate ) -- bigger than year before ) RETURN Result

 Manual using LASTDATE

 Last but not least, method 5 makes use of the LASTDATE function in DAX.
 The function returns a table as its result.
 And with that, this same value can be used in the SAMPERIODLASTYEAR function, which requires a table as input.

 Results in the fifth last 12 months calculation:

 Last 12 months v5 = VAR MaxDate = LASTDATE( 'Date'[Date] ) -- get latest date VAR MinDate = SAMEPERIODLASTYEAR( MaxDate ) -- shift back 1 year VAR Result = CALCULATE( [Total Sales], FILTER( All( 'Date' ), -- return the dates between 'Date'[Date] <= MaxDate && -- end of year and 'Date'[Date] > MinDate ) -- beginning of year ) RETURN Result

-As before shows, there are different ways to achieve the same result.
-Next to using in-built time intelligence functions, knowing how to manually achieve a result helps you in understanding DAX.
+As this article showed, there are different ways to achieve the same result.
+Next to using in-built time intelligence functions, knowing how to achieve a result manually helps you understanding DAX.
 The manual methods may be more verbose to write, yet help in understanding how you can change filter context.